The Irish Capital Is a Gem! Avoid Some Dangerous Areas in Dublin and Have a Perfect Stay

 Although Dublin is relatively safe at night, it is when most fights break out (alcohol consumption is at its peak).
 Be sure to keep your eyes open for any suspicious-looking characters after a long night of drinking.

 Dublin is an old city with plenty of dark alleys that you should avoid.
 Keep to well-lit areas and streets as the city that was once easily navigated during the day can become somewhat of a labyrinth at night if you aren’t familiar with the site.

 Get familiar with the place, the culture, and the people before you embark on any late-night adventures.
 It’s fun to hang out at clubs and bars, so keep your senses sharp, and you’ll be fine.

-Best Area to Stay in Dublin
+Best Area to Stay in Dublin as a Tourist

 The best places to stay in Dublin include Smithfield to the north, Docklands in the east, Portobello to the south, and The Liberties in the west.
 These districts offer any traveler the authentic Dublin adventure with a mix of history, architecture, culture, and commerce — to name a few.